davidleora/tunecraft-music-library/README.md

-# tunecraft-music-library
+# Tunecraft Music Library 【 IN PROGRESS 】
-A web application for managing music libraries and creating custom playlists
+A web application for managing music libraries and creating custom playlists.